mineiros-io/terraform-aws-iam-user/README.md

 - **`names`**: **(Required set(`string`), forces new resource)**

-  A set of names for the IAM users that will be created.
+  A set of names of IAM users that will be created.

 - **`groups`**: *(Optional set(`string`))*